Classification of Schubert Galois groups in Gr(4,9): Background

 This hyperboloid has two rulings by lines: \Blue{$\ell_1$}, \Red{$\ell_2$}, and \Green{$\ell_3$} lie in one, and the lines that meet all three form the second ruling.
 The fourth line, $\ell_4$, meets the hyperboloid in two points, and the lines \Magenta{$m_1$} and \Magenta{$m_2$} in the second ruling through these points are the two solutions to our problem of four lines.

 Since $m_1$ and $m_2$ lie in the same ruling, they do not meet.
 Figure~\ref{F:4lines} also illustrates that the Galois group of this Schubert problem is the symmetric group $S_2$.
 Rotating the line $\ell_4$ by $180^\circ$ about the point $p$ interchanges two solution lines, so the Galois group contains a transposition.
-For another way to see this, observe that if $\ell_4$ moves in any pencil, it will become tangent to the hyperboloid and the two lines will coincide.
+For another way to see this, observe that if $\ell_4$ moves to become tangent to the hyperboloid, then the two solution lines will coincide.
+Let $q\in \ell_4$ be a point not on the hyperboloid and $H$ a plane containing $\ell_4$ that is not tangent to the hyperboloid.
+Then the pencil of lines $\defcolor{\PP(H/q)}:=\{\ell\mid q\in\ell\subset H\}$ contains two lines that are tangent to the hyperboloid.
+(To see this in the real picture of Figure~\ref{F:4lines}, $q$ should lie outside of the hyperboloid.)
 This implies that the local monodromy in the pencil near the tangent line contains a 2-cycle.
+It also implies that letting any line move in a general pencil will produce a 2-cycle in the monodromy group.
 We later use this observation to establish that some Galois groups are as large as possible.
 This argument of deducing a simple transposition from a solution of multiplicity 2 was used by Harris~\cite{Ha79} and by Byrnes and Stevens~\cite{BS_homotopy} to study Galois groups.